guardian/workflow-frontend/README.md

 #### Local config

-NB At present, the Play Framework version does not support https as well as it should.

   * Set up workflow (aka workflow backend).
   * Check it is working:

     curl -is http://localhost:9095/management/healthcheck

 Open `/etc/gu/workflow-frontend.private.conf` and amend `api.url` as follows:

     api.url="http://localhost:9095/api"

-You can check that you have workflow backend running with

 ### Run